-We’ve got three kids, all grown up now but we also have a grandson who’s been diagnosed with Noonans.
-“J”, my youngest daughter, is one of the 30% for whom they don’t know what caused the Noonans but our grandson who is J’s nephew, he’s under the 3D scheme which I think is being run by Cambridge University and the geneticist at Middlesbrough who saw J is waiting for the results of the 3D study to see whether there’s any links.
+We’ve got three kids, all grown up now, but we also have a grandson who’s been diagnosed with Noonan’s.
+My youngest daughter is one of the 30% for whom they don’t know what caused the Noonan’s, but our grandson, her nephew, is under the 3D scheme being run by Cambridge University.
+The geneticist at Middlesborough who saw my daughter is waiting for the results of the 3D study to see whether there’s any links.
 How do we make sure all these studies are linked together and the results are correlated and we get the best benefit out of them?